kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### Enable NetworkPolicy

-If enabled it creates an additional NetworkPolicy to allow ingress traffic to the Policy Reporter UI on the default Port `8080` and egress traffic to Policy Reporter and the Kyverno Plugin if enabled.
+If enabled, it creates an additional NetworkPolicy to allow ingress traffic to the Policy Reporter UI on the default Port `8080` and egress traffic to Policy Reporter and the Kyverno Plugin if enabled.
 Egress rules can be extended as needed.

 ```yaml
 ui: